azens1995/allergy-management-system/README.md

 1. Clone the repository from this [link](https://github.com/azens1995/ams-backend.git)
 2. After cloning the repository, open the repository in your any favorite code editor (VS Code).
 3. Install the dependencies by running the command `npm install`.
 This will install all the required dependencies.
-4. Make sure you have installed the Postgre Database in your local machine.
+4. Make sure you have installed the Postgres Database in your local machine.
 Table creation will be automatic once the application is run, by sequelize.
+5. Create a database of your choice.
+6. Create and update the `.env` file based on the required configurations
-5. Run the application with command `npm run dev`.
+7. Run the application with command `npm run dev`.

 ### Features